 Do you already receive Bafög and earned more than 450€ besides, but now you lost your job?
 Let the BaföG office know!
 450€ is the maximum of income you are allowed to have with BaföG, everything more than that will be substracted from your eligibility.
 That means, if you had an income over 450€ earlier but now your income is below that, your funding increases.

-2) Federal local student services emergency funds “Überbrückungshilfe”
+2) Federal local student services emergency funds “Überbrückungshilfe” (not extended)

 3) Unemployment Compensation